A genetic algorithm implemented in Python

 -

-Since, as we all know, "code is for what, tests are for why, and comments are for jokes". ↩
+Since, as we all know, "code is for what, tests are for why, and comments are for jokes".
+Not to mention that I made every single method body a one liner because I wanted to push the limits of how "cleverly" I could write it. ↩